Distinguished Alumni Honorees

 He was in the best drilled company and platoon, and also was active in campus chapel.
 After graduation, Simpson attended Oklahoma City University where he majored in business administration before joining the Army and serving with the 11th Armored Cavalry Division.
 He served in Vietnam from 1966 to 1967, after which he was stationed at Fort Hood Army Base in Texas.

-For the past 40 years, Harry has served as a senior draftsman at Midwest Detailing, LLC, where he also serves as a primary structural steel detailer for high profile projects, nationally and internationally.
-He also has co-owned several companies, including McKim Solar Energy Systems, Simpson Cleaning Service, Aero-Sport Inc., Excel Telecommunications and Midwest Detailing Inc.
+For 45 years, he served as a senior draftsman at Midwest Detailing, LLC, where he also served as a primary structural steel detailer for high profile projects, nationally and internationally.
+He also co-owned several companies, including McKim Solar Energy Systems, Simpson Cleaning Service, Aero-Sport Inc., Excel Telecommunications and Midwest Detailing Inc.

 Colonel Alvin B. Cobb, USA Retired, '63